maleckicoa/Disaster-Response-Project/README.md

 The .py scripts should be run in linux terminal

 ## Motivation <a name="Motivation"></a>
-This Project is a classification engine that processes social text messages in times of disaster.
+This Project is a classification engine that can be used to processes social text messages in times of disaster.
 The algorithm classifies text messages into more than 30 different categories based on their content.
 Each category represents a type of help/support which needs to be provided in times of disaster.
 The goal is to be able to quickly respond to a large amount of text messages and provide adequate help.